Grievance Procedure for the Office of the Provost

-Members of the University community who have a complaint or grievance arising within the Office of the Provost or within those offices that report to the Senior Vice Provost for Academic Affairs, the Vice Provost for Administration and Finance, or the Vice Provost for Faculty Development.
+Faculty and students who have a complaint or grievance arising within the Office of the Provost or within those offices that report to the Senior Vice Provost for Academic Affairs, the Vice Provost for Operations, or the Vice Provost for Faculty Affairs.

-In accordance with the requirements set forth in the University Senate Code and the University Senate Rules and Regulations cited above, this policy establishes the procedure to hear grievances arising within the Office of the Provost or within those offices that report to the Senior Vice Provost for Academic Affairs, the Vice Provost for Administration and Finance, or the Vice Provost for Faculty Development.
+In accordance with the requirements set forth in the University Senate Code and the University Senate Rules and Regulations cited above, this policy establishes the procedure to hear grievances arising within the Office of the Provost or within those offices that report to the Senior Vice Provost for Academic Affairs, the Vice Provost for Operations, or the Vice Provost for Faculty Affairs.

 - These procedures are not available to unclassified professional staff who wish to grieve about employment-related issues such as performance of responsibilities, leaves and other related matters.
-Such grievances are heard under the Grievance Procedures for Personnel Policies and Procedures for Unclassified Professional Staff.
+Such grievances are heard under the Grievance Procedure for Staff.

 - The initial hearing for disputes involving alleged academic misconduct by faculty or students and alleged violations of student rights normally will be at the unit level.
 However, a Judicial Board hearing panel shall hear the dispute if both parties agree to hold the hearing at that level, or either party petitions the Judicial Board chair to have the hearing at the Judicial Board level and the petition is granted.
 The petition must state why a fair hearing cannot be obtained at the unit level; the opposing party has an opportunity to respond to the petition (USRR 6.
 4.3.1).
 The Grievance Procedure of the Office of the Provost will not be used to hear cases of academic misconduct by faculty or students or violations of student rights unless it is alleged that academic misconduct or violation of student rights has been committed by a dean, vice provost, or other individual reporting directly to the Provost.